Category: ASA Men’s Major Fast Pitch

 13t.
 OS Stapleys, Phoenix, AZ (0-2) (Pacific Coast)

 13t.
-Ardmore Army Air Field, Ardmore, OK (0-2) (Southwestern)
+Ardmore Army Airfield, Ardmore, OK (0-2) (Southwestern)

 13t.
 Portland Merchants, Portland, OR (0-2) (Northwestern)

-* won a game by forfeit
+* Won a game by forfeit

 NOTES

-Merced Army Air Field, San Francisco, CA (Military Service) did not show up.
+Merced Army Airfield, San Francisco, CA (Military Service) did not show up.
 Northern Region did not send a team or did not hold a tournament.
-South Atlantic Region Disbanded in 1943.
+South Atlantic Region disbanded in 1943.
 South Atlantic States merged with Southern Regional States.
 Puerto Rico and Mexico did not attend due to World War II transportation restrictions.

 1943 ASA Men’s Major Fast Pitch Nationals

-1943 held at Detroit, Michigan.
+1943 held in Detroit, Michigan.

 Champion – Hammer Airfield Raiders, Fresno, California (25-3)